Uniform twisted homological stability: A general theorem for propagating homological stability

-\subsection{Methods for verifying axiom \ref{axiomIII}}
+\subsection{Methods for verifying Axiom \ref{axiomIII}}

-In practice, it can be difficult to directly verify axiom \ref{axiomIII} (unless $\mathsf{G}$ happens to be the free braided monoidal groupoid on one generator --- see \cref{degenerate remark}).
+In practice, it can be difficult to directly verify Axiom \ref{axiomIII} (unless $\mathsf{G}$ happens to be the free braided monoidal groupoid on one generator --- see \cref{degenerate remark}).
 We therefore provide two companion results, \cref{prop:verifyingIIIviadestab} and \cref{prop:VerifyingIII}, which say that it suffices to estimate the connectivities of certain absolute invariants of the braided monoidal groupoids $\mathsf{G}$ and $\mathsf{Q}$.
+Before giving them, we first give a simple lemma which describes $H_{n,d}^{\overline{\mathbf{R}}}(\underline{\bk}_\mathsf{Q})$ in low degrees.
+This will be useful in verifying Axiom \ref{axiomIII}, and often allow for improvements to the slope $\nu$.